erikswed/Greta-100-React-Web-App/README.md

 ##### ***THIS ABOVE LIST IS IN A DRAFT STATE..****

 ## Design
-A one page website with menus only for mobiles.
+A one page website easy access.

 ##  Development
-This is a ReactJs project.
+This is a ReactJs project using Create React App and no need to eject as of today.
 Considering the requirements and on-going iteration discussions, feel free to contribute with Pull requests.

+## TODO:
++ The Menu header Toggle Button open a link page and all links need setup help.
++ Mobile screen layout is needed for:
+   + Top Menu layout below some 500px width need help:
+      + on mobile a hamburger toggler is enough and some Header logo maybe
+   + In the Masonry the overlay for all items Docs, Tex's are not for mobile and need help
++ Proposal for a Top Menu search feature like autocomplete search to start with then expand it to [look something like this](https://codesandbox.io/s/react-tutorial-search-button-forked-q05kq?file=/main/Main.js)
++ The structure for how albums "weeks" all the way to individual files images, movies and docs are going to be handled.
+Specifically that an "item" can have this metadata:
+   + Overall description text
+   + "fileData": "someImage.jpeg",
+   + "ratio": "0.7497371188222923", (all items not only images must have a ratio so Masonry can lay them out)
+   + "title": "Some title text",
+   + "description": "some description text",
+   + "size": "115603",
+   + "mediaType": "jpeg",
+   + "mimeType": "image/jpeg"
+   + Tag text
+   + coming more....

+   and that this metadata can be changed by end user.
+Basically different flows can be:
+   + User add an album containing images, movies and docs and every "item" must have the above metadata.
+   + User search for images, movies and docs and then the metadata is used by user to filter result.
+   + User add to an album a single images, movie or doc and by so must add the above metadata.
 #### How it works:

-The app metadata is loaded from a json at ´public/resume.json´.
+The app metadata is currently loaded from a json at ´public/resume.json´.
 By using an external json it becomes flexible since the app state can be changed without building the app again.
-The json data can easily be inserted on a remote backen later on running some flavor of NOSQL.
+The json data can when time comes easily be inserted on a remote backend later on running some flavor of NOSQL.

-This is the main json down below you see the json for albums
+This is the main Overall json down below you see the json dedicated only for albums This is up till now a [resume](https://jsonresume.org/) type of layout json because it was a handy starter but we will outgrow that.
 ```json
 {
   "basics": {